 Savage arrives the next day and starts busting chops.
 He rips the MP (Kenneth Tobey) at the front gate.
 Inside headquarters, he busts Sgt.
 McIlhenny (Robert Arthur) down to private for not having his shirt on.
 Sgt.
 McIlhenny character is based on Sgt.
 Donald Bevan, who,

-Stovall comes in, and he is waving side to side.
+Stovall comes in, and he is weaving side to side.
 Savage orders that Gately be arrested, all leaves are canceled, squadron commanders have to return to the station, and all combat crews have an 8am briefing.
 Gately is brought in under guard.
 Savage recounts that Gately is the son of a general and the grandson of another.
 He is also a graduate of West Point and his the most 4-engine flying time of anyone in the group.
 Savage tells Gately could have taken the load off of Davenport, but he has only flow three mission.
-Savage tells Gately was in command when Davenport was relieved.
+Savage tells Gately that he was in command when Davenport was relieved.
 Savage calls him yellow and a traitor.
 Savage says he will make Gately wish he had never been born and he demotes him to airplane commander.
 He orders Gately to name his plane the Leper Colony and everyone that fouls ups will be assigned to it.
 Gately says he will complain.
 Savage calls Gen. Pritchard and Gately decides not to drag his family through the mud.

 Savage is thinking of making Major Cobb (John Kellogg) Air Exec. but Stovall is evasive when he asks about Cobb.
 Pvt.
 McIlhenny is assigned as Savage’s driver, and he is promoted back to Sgt.
 Savage gets a beer in the officer’s club, and Cobb is there.
 Cobb is a hard case.
 Savage closes the club until further notice.
 He makes Cobb Air Exec.

 The next morning, Savage gives a briefing to the flight crews.
 He tells them to stop feeling sorry for themselves and that they are dead already.
 He begins making them going through practice flying.
 He says anyone that can’t handle it to come to his office to apply for a transfer.
 Stovall shows that he is part of Savage’s team.
-Cobb is with the team too, and the flight surgeon is told to make them fly.
+Cobb is with the team too, and the flight surgeon is told to make all the men fly.

 Bishop, who was recommended for the Medal of Honor, the previous day, comes in as the spokesmen for the pilots.
 All of the pilots want to transfer.
 Savage says for them to put in their request, but in the meantime, they will practice flying.
 Stovall tells that he fought in World War I. He also tells Savage that he will slow down the transfer request to give Savage time to get through to the men.